 As I heard from the various presenters at the recent Microsoft Worldwide Partner Conference (WPC), solely embracing cloud technology is not enough to stay ahead of digital disruption.
-The cloud has provided us with a goldmine — customer usage and behavioral data.
-Harnessing the power of that data to proactively drive the customer journey is how you create competitive advantage and thrive in the digital age.
+The cloud has provided us with a goldmine — customer engagement and behavioral data.
+Harnessing the power of that data to proactively drive the customer journey is how you create a competitive advantage and thrive in the digital age.

 My first blog in this series, Growing Channel Partner Revenue discussed the best practices and policies that are required to help your channel partners embrace the cloud selling motion.
 Now, we can delve into how you can transform those best practice processes and policies into action through your channel.
 The secret to successfully reinventing the role of your channel in the cloud ecosystem lies within your ability to make sense of your customer usage or consumption data.

 Data is abundant, but meaningless without context.
 When contextualized to your customer journey via outcome, predictive and prescriptive analytics, you have actionable knowledge.
 It’s how you use your channel partner cloud data that gives you a competitive advantage and helps your partners provide an extraordinary customer experience.

 Ongoing customer engagement is critical to delivering measurable business outcomes and return on investment (ROI).
 And delivering outcomes is required to retain and grow revenue from your existing customers.
 By managing your customer and usage data you can influence the customer behavior that will deliver on expected outcomes.
 The ability to automate the next best action or the next best offer will keep your channel partners focused on the customer engagement activities that will have the biggest impact — ultimately drive recurring revenue growth for both you and your partners.